 Sharon Boller is president and chief product officer of Bottom-Line Performance (BLP), a learning-solutions firm she founded in 1995.
 Sharon has grown BLP from a single-woman sole proprietorship to a $3 million+ company with 30 team members.
 Under her direction, BLP created the Knowledge Guru learning game platform, a platform that has received numerous industry awards, including the coveted Brandon Hall Gold award for best innovation in gaming and technology (2014).
 Sharon co-teaches Guild Academy’s Game Design live online course.

-Koreen Pagano is passionate about learning, technology, and changing the world.
-Koreen founded Tandem Learning, where she pioneered immersive learning in organizations by leveraging virtual worlds, games, and simulations.
-She has led Enterprise Product at lynda.com and LinkedIn and led corporate product strategy at D2L.
-An internationally recognized writer and speaker, Koreen is currently Head of Product for Degreed, helping organizations successfully navigate upskilling and reskilling the modern workforce.
+Koreen Pagano, group vice president, product management for Wiley, is an internationally recognized writer and speaker who is passionate about learning, technology, and changing the world.
+Koreen founded Tandem Learning, where she pioneered immersive learning in organizations by leveraging virtual worlds, games, and simulations, led Enterprise Product at lynda.com and LinkedIn, led corporate product strategy at D2L, and was head of product for Degreed.
 She has taught graduate courses at Harrisburg University and is on the advisory board for emerging tech companies in the VR and education markets.
 Koreen authored the book Immersive Learning.

-Bianca Woods is a customer engagement manager at Articulate.
-Her past experience includes working on the community and event programming for The Learning Guild, several learning and communications roles at BMO Financial Group, and teaching art.
-Bianca is passionate about how visual design and multimedia can help people learn, loves test driving new technology, and collects photos of bizarre warning signs.
+Bianca Woods is a customer advocacy manager at Articulate.
+Her past experience includes working on the community and event programming for the Learning Guild, learning and communications roles at BMO Financial Group, and teaching art.
+Bianca is passionate about how visual design and multimedia can help people learn, loves test-driving new technology, and collects photos of bizarre warning signs.